IOCCC image by Matt Zucker

 Legal abuse of the IOCCC rules is somewhat encouraged.
 Legal rule abuse may involve, but is not limited to, doing things that are technically allowed by the IOCCC rules and yet do not fit the spirit of what we intended to be submitted.

 Legal rule abuse is encouraged to help promote creativity.
-Rule abuse entries, regardless of if they receive an award, result in changes to the next year’s IOCCC rules and IOCCC guidelines.
+Rule abuse submissions, regardless of if they receive an award, result in changes to the next year’s IOCCC rules and IOCCC guidelines.

 If you intend to abuse the IOCCC rules, indicate so in your remarks.md file.
 You MUST try to justify why you consider your rule abuse to be allowed under the IOCCC rules.
 That is, you must plead your case as to why your submission is valid.
 Humor and/or creativity help plead a case.
 As there is no guarantee that you will succeed, you might consider submitting an alternate version that conforms to the IOCCC rules.

-If you do bypass the mkiocccentry(1) warnings about Rule 2a and/or about Rule 2b and submit a submission anyway, you MUST try to justify why the IOCCC judges should not reject your submission due to a rule violation, and you would be wise to do this towards the top of your remarks.md file.
+If you do bypass the mkiocccentry(1) warnings about Rule 2a and/or about Rule 2b or any other rule and submit a submission anyway, you MUST try to justify why the IOCCC IOCCC judges should not reject your submission due to a rule violation, and you would be wise to do this towards the top of your remarks.md file.

 Abusing the web submission procedure tends to annoy us more than amuse us.
 Spend your creative energy on content of your submission rather than on the submission process itself.